-Colony - newly formed Fraternity on campus, operating under the guidelines of the "Basic Colony Operations;" a Colony has not received a Charter, but Colony members are recognized as full members of the Fraternity
+Associate Chapter - newly formed Fraternity on campus, operating under the guidelines of the "Basic Associate Chapter Operations;" an Associate Chapter has not received a Charter, but Associate Chapter members are recognized as full members of the Fraternity

 Formal Pledging Ceremony - this is one of two public Rituals of the Chi Phi Fraternity.
 This ceremony is performed when a man (or group of men) accepts a bid.
 The undergraduate leadership presents the New Members with a pledge pin, called a Chakett